Some general comments about power dynamics in non-profit organizations

 As a key part of the process of founding the association, a professional-quality survey (designed by a survey professional, Rick Randall of Toronto, who also designed the surveys used extensively in the early years of the CSA) was sent out to stuttering self-help organizations worldwide.

 From the survey it was clear there was a worldwide consensus that such an organization made sense.
 The organization was launched at a congress in Sweden in 1995.
 During the first several years, before the ISA board was set up, a management committee ran the ISA.
-In those years, I served as advisor to the management committee.
+In those years, I served as an adviser to the management committee.
 Mainly, I advised on the interpretation of the ISA constitution.

 Given that I was solely an adviser, the interpretation was not in my hands.
 I think in some cases, it’s good to get the general membership of an organization involved in decisions related to interpretation of constitutions, rather than leaving the matter in the hands of a given board of directors.